jonathanong/horizontal-grid-packing/README.md

 `container` is the element that contains all the grids.
 The `options` are:

-- `height` - Target row height.
+- `height` - Target row height in pixels.
   `Math.round(window.innerHeight / 3)` by default.
-- `padding` - Padding between each grid.
+- `padding` - Padding between each grid in pixels.
   `0` by default.

 Each of these options can be changed as an attribute of `pack`: